jadogeri/MarvelGuild/README.txt

 On Android
 1) Download marvel guild and unzip
+2) Open a terminal or IDE
-2) navigate to project using command prompt or IDE terminal
+3) navigate to project using terminal or IDE
-3) enter command below
+4) enter command below
 $ nmp install
-4) enter command below
+5) enter command below
 $ npm start
-5) open expo go app and press 'Scan QR Code'
+6) open expo go app and press 'Scan QR Code'
-6) allign the square scanner to fit the qr code on screen
+7) allign the square scanner to fit the qr code on screen